fmbot-discord/docs/docs/commands/discogs.md

 !!! info ""
     Only the last 100 items you've added to Discogs can be viewed and stored.

-    Want to view your whole collection? <a href="https://opencollective.com/fmbot/contribute" target="_blank">Get .fmbot supporter here.</a>
+    Want to view your whole collection? <a href="/supporter/">Get .fmbot supporter here.</a>